neondatabase/website/content/guides/pg-notify.md

 node listen.js
 ```

-Now, let's insert a row to invoke the event triggers that will notify the listeners.
+Now, let's insert a row to invoke the triggers that will notify the listeners.

-## Notify using Event Triggers
+## Notify using triggers

-To notify the listeners, you will use Postgres Event Triggers.
+To notify the listeners, you will use Postgres triggers.
 To programtically trigger an event that will be created upon insertion into the table named `my_table`, create a file `send.js` with the following code:

 ```js
 // File: send.js